Robert Saleh: Quarterback was the number one concern in hiring Nathaniel Hackett

 Hackett will begin prep on who next week.
 They haven't talked specific names.

 It’s a bit difficult to believe Saleh didn’t discuss names with any candidate.
-That is doubly true with a coach like Hackett who has close ties to the biggest name quarterback who potentially could hit the market, Aaron Rodgers.
+That is doubly true with a coach like Hackett who has close ties to the biggest name quarterback who potentially could hit the market; current Green Bay Packers QB Aaron Rodgers.

 Saleh says he had over 15 candidates, including college.
 "Kept circling back" to Hackett.
 "Really, really excited" about the hire. #Jets— Rich Cimini (@RichCimini) January 26, 2023